How to Make a Delta Kite

 The Dowel Delta - spreader tips

 • Lay some dowel across the sail, and cut to length so that the tips end up between the two leading edge tabs.
-Allow the tips to overhang a little, using the photo over there as a guide.
+Allow the tips to overhang a little, using the photo there as a guide.

 • Making sure the sail is fully stretched out, make marks on the spreader, 0.005 DL (0.6 cm, 1/4 in.) inboard of where it crosses the leading edge spars.
 See the photo again.